feleHaile/learning-log/README.md

 # Learning log

-This is a learning log to document Test Links or keywords (package names, people, frameworks, topics) that I have read/seen and think are useful (~~strikethrough~~) or want to learn more about (no strikethrough) by completing their "Hello World" exercise if available.
+This is a learning log to document links or keywords (package names, people, frameworks, topics) that I have read/seen and think are useful (~~strikethrough~~) or want to learn more about (no strikethrough) by completing their "Hello World" exercise if available.

 ## Topics